-Housesitting is a great way to see the world, and score FREE accommodation.
-Housesitting gigs are more for travellers who enjoy slow travel, an contact with locals.
+Housesitting is a great way to see the world and score FREE accommodation.
+Housesitting gigs are more for travellers who enjoy slow travel, and contact with locals.
 The trick is finding decent (and reliable) housesitting websites.
 Similar to work exchange websites, housesitting websites require a membership fee.
 Once again, when you weigh the fee against the number of FREE nights, it is totally worth it.

 Rent an Apartment

-Remember in the transportation post, how I talked about taking an overnight bus or train can be cheaper than travelling mid-day?
-Well there is more to it than a cheaper ticket, there is the fact that you also gain a night of FREE accommodation.
+Taking an overnight bus or train can be cheaper than travelling mid-day.
+You also gain a night of FREE accommodation.
 You were already buying a ticket, right?!
 The trick with overnight buses/trains is to keep valuables safe, wear comfy (warm) clothing, bring a travel pillow, and some snacks.

 Reduced Hotel Rates